Txined/Txined.github.io/README.md

-# LyndaWebSite
+# Txined
-Lynda Web is built to support Lynda Downloader and all videos to be displayed properly in a private library
+Txined is built to support Downloader and all videos to be displayed properly in a private library

 This small web was especially created to support my <a href="https://github.com/r00tmebaby/Lynda_Downloader">Lynda Downloader python script</a> and all downloaded videos to be properly displayed on it.